Clustering high-dimensional data: Problems

 Recent research indicates that the discrimination problems only occur when there is a high number of irrelevant dimensions, and that shared-nearest-neighbor approaches can improve results.

 Approaches

 Approaches towards clustering in axis-parallel or arbitrarily oriented affine subspaces differ in how they interpret the overall goal, which is finding clusters in data with high dimensionality.
 An overall different approach is to find clusters based on pattern in the data matrix, often referred to as biclustering, which is a technique frequently utilized in bioinformatics.

 Subspace clustering

+Subspace clustering aims to look for clusters in different combinations of dimensions (i.e., subspaces) and unlike many other clustering approaches does not assume that all of the clusters in a dataset are found in the same set of dimensions.
+Subspace clustering can take bottom-up or top-down approaches.
+Bottom-up methods (such as CLIQUE) heuristically identify relevant dimensions by dividing the data space into a grid structure, selecting dense units, and then iteratively linking them if they are adjacent and dense.

 The adjacent image shows a mere two-dimensional space where a number of clusters can be identified.
 In the one-dimensional subspaces, the clusters $c_a$ (in subspace $\{x\}$) and $c_b$, $c_c$, $c_d$ (in subspace $\{y\}$) can be found. $c_c$ cannot be considered a cluster in a two-dimensional (sub-)space, since it is too sparsely distributed in the $x$ axis.
 In two dimensions, the two clusters $c_{ab}$ and $c_{ad}$ can be identified.